vicsanity623/Axiom-Agent/CONTRIBUTING.md

 # 🧠 Contributing to the Axiom Agent

-Thank you for your interest in contributing to **Axiom Agent** — this is not just another chatbot; it’s an exploration into a new kind of **symbolic-first cognitive architecture**.
-By contributing, you’re helping to cultivate a mind and push the boundaries of what AI can become.
+Thank you for your interest in contributing to **Axiom Agent**!
+This is not just another chatbot; it’s an exploration into a new kind of **symbolic-first cognitive architecture** designed for genuine, self-directed learning.
+By contributing, you are helping to cultivate an artificial mind and push the boundaries of what AI can become.

-We welcome all contributions — from bug fixes and documentation to deep architectural work.
+We welcome all contributions, from documentation and bug fixes to deep architectural enhancements.

 ---

 ## 📜 Code of Conduct

-This project and everyone participating in it are governed by a standard **Code of Conduct**.
+This project and everyone participating in it are governed by our **Code of Conduct**.
 By participating, you agree to uphold this code.

 ➡️ Please read our [**CODE_OF_CONDUCT.md**](CODE_OF_CONDUCT.md) before contributing.